Kedree/UMF-QISKIT-EXAMPLES/Basics/Circuit Basics/Circuit Basics.md

 'Circuit Name'.draw('Optionals available, see Representation documentation')
 ```

-The most simple form of this command is as follows:
+The most simple form of this command is as follows using the above simple circuit named 'qc':
 ```
 'Circuit Name'.draw()
 ```